 Margo’s mom took her back to the pediatrician on Monday, because not only was Margo not improved, but now there were noticeable red speckles on her legs.
 An immediate blood test proved the pediatrician’s fear that something was terribly wrong.
 Margo had acute lymphoblastic leukemia (ALL).
 Margo’s mom, Gina, rushed her to the hospital where a bed was waiting for Margo’s admission and her treatment journey began on June 25, 2012.

-The family settled into their new normal, finding ways to make hospital visits fun for Margo and keep life as normal as possible.
-Gina looked for an organization to get involved in, and found CureSearch’s Ultimate Hike.
+Margo’s original treatment protocol involved 1 year of high-dose chemotherapy followed by 2 years of maintenance chemotherapy.
+As the family settled into their new normal, finding ways to make hospital visits fun for Margo and keep life as normal as possible for Margo’s brother Max, Gina looked for an organization to get involved with and found CureSearch’s Ultimate Hike.
 While Margo underwent treatment, Gina trained for her first Ultimate Hike.
 She completed the Ultimate Hike Tecumseh Trail in October of 2013!

 Unfortunately, 3 months after the Ultimate Hike and only 19 months into her 3-year treatment, Margo’s leukemia returned.
 Because she relapsed while she was still in treatment for her original diagnosis, Margo’s options weren’t clear.
 Her doctors decided that a bone marrow transplant was the best course, and started Margo on intense chemotherapy in an effort to get her into remission.